kingluddite/web-dev-notes/full-stack/meteor/udemy/meteor-react-amead/02-short-link-app/05-meteor-deploy-version-control.md/08-deploy-meteor-apps-to-heroku.md

 * It will create a new environment variable for you `MONGODB_URI`

 ### Why use Environment variables
-It is a way to configure that value without having that value in your code.
-This makes it easy to change and makes it way more secure
+* It is a way to configure that value without having that value in your code
+* This makes it easy to change and makes it significantly more secure

 ### How can I see all my environment variables?
 `$ heroku config`

-Make sure you see the MONGODB_URI - the build pack we installed knows how to use this value
+Make sure you see the `MONGODB_URI` - the build pack we installed knows how to use this value

 ## ROOT_URL
 * Set custom environment variable
 * Meteor requires this when you are deploying that you set a custom environment variable
-* It needs to be your URL (the one showing our app on heroku's servers)
+* It needs to be your **URL** (_the one showing our app on heroku's servers_)
 * It helps generate any absolute value URLs

 `$ heroku config:set ROOT_URL="https://short-link-peh2.herokuapp.com"`